ferrous-systems/wasm-training-2022/book/src/setup.md

 # Setup

-This section describes how to set up the toolchain for compiling Rust programs to WebAssembly and integrate them into JavaScript.
+This section describes how to set up the toolchain for compiling Rust programs to WebAssembly and integrate them with the different environments we will look at.

 ## The Rust Toolchain